Find Affordable College Courses

 Read More…

 Columbia University in the City of New York did quite well in this year’s ranking of the most popular places for chemistry students to get a doctor’s degree.
 It came in at #9 on the list.
-Located in the large city of New York, Columbia is a private not-for-profit school with a very large student population.
+Located in the large city of New York, Columbia is a private not-for-profit college with a very large student population.

 About 7% of the students majoring in chemistry at the school are women while 93% are male.